 The idea isn’t to punish your children with interest fees but to simply show them how debt works in the real world and that if you spend more than you earn, it has financial repercussions.

 6. Upgrade your child’s budgeting skills with time

-Initially, your children will budget their weekly or monthly allowance.
+Initially, your children may budget their weekly or monthly allowance.
 As they move into their teens, parents can allow them to plan and budget for a family event like a vacation or party.
+As approach young adulthood, help your children save for bigger goals, like purchasing their first car, or saving for college.
 Your children’s money management skills will improve over time as they learn from their mistakes under your watchful eyes as a parent.

 7. Play games that teach financial management

 Budgeting should be a fun and engaging activity for kids because they learn quickly and willingly when they are enjoying themselves.
 Monopoly and other money-based board games are a great way to teach children about money – building assets, saving money for emergencies, regular expenses, future purchases, etc. These games make personal finance fun and present an opportunity to bond as a family.